wwelling/mod-camunda/README.md

     * Topic: ExternalTask1

 ## Claim Return
 The Claim Return Process was identified as a candidate for the workflow POC.
+Some of the functionality required for this process is not yet in FOLIO, so the triggers are in different places for the purpose of the POC.

+#### Business Case Requirements for Claim Returned
 * A process is started when a claim is marked as "claim returned" from a students profile
     * This should send an event to start a Camunda process with a data payload
 * There will be a separate dashboard displayed with all of the open claims (out of scope for this project)